Ocean and Coastal Sustainability

 - Other elements of a vision and strategy for sustainable oceans and coasts for Australia.

 Click here to submit and read more about the submissions process.
-Submissions close October 23.
+Submissions are now closed.

-Future Earth Australia will be conducting a series of workshops with experts from government, industry, Indigenous groups, academia, NGOs, and civil society in September to inform the development of the national strategy.
-To learn more about these workshops, contact Dr. Taryn Laubenstein at firstname.lastname@example.org.
+Future Earth Australia conducted a series of workshops with experts from government, industry, Indigenous groups, academia, NGOs, and civil society to inform the development of the national strategy.
+These workshops have now been completed.

 Early Career Researchers and Practitioner Facilitation

-Future Earth Australia is seeking expressions of interest from early career researchers and practitioners to assist with facilitation of small group (breakout) sessions for our consultation workshops.
-ECRPs will be trained in facilitation techniques, and participate in facilitating one of the virtual consultation workshops.
+Future Earth Australia sought expressions of interest from early career researchers and practitioners to assist with facilitation of small group (breakout) sessions for our consultation workshops.
+ECRPs were trained in facilitation techniques, and participate in facilitating one of the virtual consultation workshops.

 This is an outstanding opportunity to: